boldbi/boldbi-docker/README.md

 With deep embedding, you can interact more with your data and get insights directly from your application.

+## Deployment Prerequisites

+### Hardware requirements

+The following hardware requirements are necessary to run the Bold BI solution:

+* Operating System: You can use the Bold BI Docker on the following operating systems:

+  * Windows
+  * Ubuntu 20.04 LTS
+  * Cent OS 7
+  * Mac
+* CPU: 4-core.
+* Memory: 16 GB RAM.
+* Disk Space: 8 GB or more.

+### Software requirements

+* The following software requirements are necessary to run the Bold BI Enterprise edition:

+* Database: Microsoft SQL Server 2012+ | PostgreSQL
+* Application: Docker
+* Web Browser: Microsoft Edge, Mozilla Firefox, and Chrome

 # Supported tags

 | Tags               | OS Version    | Last Modified |